deepflowio/docs/translate/translated/07-integration/03-output/01-query/01-sql.md

 ### Filter Using Other Tags

 Sometimes we want to use tags for associative filtering to reduce the range of candidate values.
-In this case, we can choose to query a data table, filter Tag1 while aggregating Tag2.
+In this case, we can choose to query a specific table, filter by Tag1, and aggregate by Tag2.
 For example, we want to query all `pod` names in `pod_cluster="cluster1"`:

 ```SQL
 SELECT pod FROM `network.1m` WHERE pod_cluster = 'cluster1' GROUP BY pod